hakan-vintercapital/index/index_methodology.md

 average, are investigated.
 Providers with substantial and persistent anomalies are at risk of being removed as data contributors to the BlockchainX indices.
-Accuracy is verified by comparing contributed data with other trusted data sources, such as ECB, to which the associations patterns are considered to be known.
-Furthermore, computation schemes such as free-float schemes are also compared, both from a qualitative as well as quantitative perspective, between independent scheme providers.
+Accuracy is verified by comparing contributed data with other trusted data sources.
+Furthermore, computation schemes ,such as free-float schemes, are also compared between independent scheme providers.

 Data correction procedure
 -------------------------